 The famous Jacuzzi brand offers a large range of hot tubs and swim spas with plenty of great features and a high-quality build.

-Master Spa has a range of hot tubs and swim spas endorsed by the Olympic athlete Michael Phelps so if you are primarily into exercise and training, they are definitely worth a look.
+Master Spas has a range of hot tubs and swim spas endorsed by the Olympic athlete Michael Phelps.
+If exercise and training is your main focus, this is the brand we recommend.

-Endless Pools offer custom pool and swim spa builds with an excellent selection of features such as the aquabike and underwater treadmill.
+Endless Pools offer custom pool and swim spa builds with an excellent selection of features including their aquabike and underwater treadmill.

-If you have limited space or funds and still want the benefits of a pool and spa, then a swim spa is a great idea.
-If you have a large backyard and aren't too concerned about how much you are spending then making an investment in a swimming pool and separate hot tub should be no problem.
+If you have limited space or funds but still want the benefits of a pool and spa, then a swim spa is a great idea.
+If you have a large backyard and aren't too concerned about how much you are spending, then making an investment in a swimming pool and separate hot tub should be no problem.

-Whatever your situation, you can't deny that swim spas are a versatile piece of equipment.
-Enjoy them for a plethora of activities from relaxation, hydrotherapy from massaging water jets, exercise and fitness, family fun with the kids, and hot tub parties.
+Whatever your situation, swim spas are a versatile piece of equipment.
+They can be enjoyed for various activities including relaxation, hydrotherapy from massaging water jets, exercise and fitness, family fun with the kids, and hot tub parties.
 They combine the best of both the hot tub and traditional pool worlds at a decreased price tag.

 About The Author